Tim Landis

-Timothy Joseph Landis (born July 13, 1964) is an American football coach who is currently quarterbacks coach and special teams coordinator at Lycoming College.
+Timothy Joseph Landis (born July 13, 1964) is an American college football coach.
+He is the offensive coordinator and quarterbacks coach for Bloomsburg University of Pennsylvania, positions he has held since 2024.
 Previously, Landis was the head coach for the Rensselaer Polytechnic Institute football team.
 He was also formerly the offensive coordinator for the San Jose State Spartans football team and the head football coach for Bucknell University.
 He compiled a 23–33 record at Bucknell since 2003 and a 76–85–1 record overall.
 Prior to arriving at Bucknell, Landis served as head football coach at Davidson and St. Mary's.

 Landis is an alumnus of the Hun School of Princeton and Randolph-Macon College and a former quarterback on the Randolph-Macon football team.
 Prior to receiving the head coach positions, Landis served as an assistant at Davidson, as well as a high school coach.